Transfer Students and Advanced Standing (Credits that can be applied to your Western Degree)

 A final transfer credit assessment will take place with an Academic Counsellor after a student has accepted their offer of admission.

 · the courses and curriculum that the student has completed

 · the student's scores/grades achieved in that program

 · the Western program that the student is entering

 · the student's year of entry to Western

 The program to which a transfer student is admitted is determined by his/her application, the Admissions Office and the Faculty.
-Generally, first-year students (those with fewer than three advanced standing credits) are admitted to Year I, general Social Science, Arts or Science.
-Senior students (those with three or more advanced standing credits) are usually admitted to Year II of an unspecified B.A. program.
+Generally, first-year students (those with fewer than 3.0 advanced standing credits) are admitted to Year I, general Social Science, Arts or Science.
+Senior students (those with 3.0 or more advanced standing credits) are usually admitted to Year II of an unspecified B.A. program.
 To declare an Honors Specialization, Specialization, or Major Module, you must have permission from the Department and your Faculty.
-Students interested in entering in the MOS (Management and Organizational Studies) program must first complete 5.0 courses at Western with a 70% average.
+Students interested in entering in DAN Management & Organizational Studies must first complete 5.0 courses at Western with a 70% average.